cmusatyalab/openface/README.md

 # Usage
 ## Existing Models
-See [util/compare.py](the image comparison demo) for a complete example written in Python using a naive Torch subprocess to process the faces.
+See [the image comparison demo](demos/compare.py) for a complete example written in Python using a naive Torch subprocess to process the faces.

 ```Python